 - Add the pasta to the sauce and about ¼ cup of the reserved pasta water.
 Cook stirring constantly for about 2 minutes or until the pasta is well coated with the sauce.
 If the sauce thickens too much, add additional pasta water.

-- Remove from the heat and stir the Parmesan cheese.
+- Remove from the heat and stir in the Parmesan cheese.
 Serve immediately sprinkled with extra Parmesan cheese and garnished with fresh basil or parsley (if desired).½ cup freshly grated Parmesan cheese